Eosimias: Eosimias centennicus

 Eosimias centennicus was found in 1995 while doing fieldwork in the Yuanqu Basin of the southern Shanxi Province in China.
 Among these recovered fossils is the first complete lower dentition of Eosimias, catalogued as IVPP V11000.
 All anatomical information yielded from these fossils confirms the anthropoid-like traits found in E. sinensis.
-Biostratigraphic evidence also suggests these fossils are younger than E. sinensis, which is consistent with the anatomy of eosiimids because the dentition of E. centennicus is slightly more derived than that of E. sinensis.
+Biostratigraphic evidence also suggests these fossils are younger than E. sinensis, which is consistent with the anatomy of eosimiids because the dentition of E. centennicus is slightly more derived than that of E. sinensis.
 This species was also found to be a very tiny primate, with mean estimates of body mass ranging from 91 to 179 g.
 E. sinesis was originally described on the basis of fragmentary fossils, but with the discovery of E. centennicus and a complete lower dentition, Eosimias can more definitively be described as an early anthropoid.

 Eosimias dawsonae

 Eosimias dawsonae is the newest of the Eosimias species.
 It is categorized by the type specimen IVPP V11999, which includes a left dentary fragment and roots of the alveoli.
 It was collected by Christopher Beard in 1995.
 Analysis of these remains has led to the conclusion it was the largest of the known species of Eosimias, yielding a body mass ranging from 107 to 276 g.
 Stratigraphic evidence also shows E. dawsonae is older than E. centennicus.